drewling/headless-documentation/guides/faust.md

+---
+title: Get started with Faust
+description: The tutorial will introduce you to the Faust framework, and the complete cycle of application creation, configuration, and deployment as a developer of a Headless site using WordPress.
+---

 # Get started with Faust

 The tutorial will introduce you to the Faust framework, and the complete cycle of application creation, configuration, and deployment as a developer of a Headless site using WordPress.
 It assumes you are comfortable with the command line, and understand the basics of JavaScript, WordPress, and Bash.